MartinPankraz/sap-is-starter-pack-tf/README.md

 _Ensure terraform and terramate is installed on your machine.
 You can download Terraform from the [official website](https://www.terraform.io/downloads.html) and Terramate from GitHub [here](https://github.com/terramate-io/terramate/releases).
 Or leverage the devcontainer in this repository._

+### Setup Terramate

+You have the option top deploy the setup either in a productive or a trial landscape of SAP BTP.
+Both options are available in different [Terramate](https://terramate.io/) stacks.

 ### Step 1: Setup of the SAP BTP environment

 1. Clone [this repository](https://github.com/MartinPankraz/sap-is-starter-pack-tf.git) to your local machine.